 The 3-course menu is created by the chefs from Megu and changes monthly.

-Wondering how the food is prepared and delivered as we’re soaring 165 meters into the air?
+Wondering how the food is prepared and delivered as we’re soaring 165 metres into the air?
 Here’s how!

 Upon climbing on board and settling comfortably into our seats, we get our welcome drink of ginger ale with fresh berries, alongside bread and mineral water.
 It’s a sweet and refreshing concoction that magically puts everyone in a good mood.
 We love it!